platformsh/config-reader-python/README.md

 Two formatters are included out of the box:

 * `pymongo` returns a DSN appropriate for using `pymongo` to connect to MongoDB.
-Note that `pymongo` will still need the username and password from the credentials array passed as separate parameters.
+Note that `pymongo` will still need the username and password from the credentials dictionary passed as separate parameters.
 * `pysolr`  returns a DSN appropriate for using `pysolr` to connect to Apache Solr.

 ### Reading Platform.sh variables